stasgm/my-film-list/README.md

 - [ ]  filters save in local storage
 - [ ]  for mobiles hide action buttons and show menu button with popup actions
 - [ ]  add sticky headers
 - [ ]  add creation date time and sort by date\time
+- [ ]  add sort number and sort by sort number

 ## Deployment